Skip to content

 Step What You Do What You’re Protecting

-1) Confirm eligibility Verify you can roll over (typically after separation, retirement, or plan rules allow an in-service rollover).
-Avoids starting paperwork you can’t complete yet.
+1) Confirm eligibility Verify you can roll over — typically after separation, retirement, or when plan rules allow an in-service rollover Avoids starting paperwork you can’t complete yet

-2) Choose annuity structure Select fixed, fixed indexed, or income-focused design aligned with your timeline.
-Matches guarantees, liquidity, and income rules to your plan.
+2) Choose annuity structure Select fixed, fixed indexed, or income-focused design aligned with your timeline and income goal Matches guarantees, liquidity, and income rules to your plan

-3) Request a direct rollover Plan sends the distribution directly to the annuity carrier/custodian (not to you).
-Prevents mandatory withholding and 60-day redeposit risk.
+3) Request a direct rollover Plan sends distribution directly to the annuity carrier/custodian — not to you personally Prevents mandatory withholding and 60-day redeposit risk

-4) Contract is issued Once funds arrive, your annuity is issued and begins earning based on contract terms.
-Moves your strategy from “market dependent” to “contract defined.”
+4) Contract is issued Once funds arrive, annuity is issued and begins earning based on contract terms Moves your strategy from “market dependent” to “contract defined”

 Choosing the Right Annuity for a 401(k) Rollover

 The right annuity choice depends on what you need your rollover to do in retirement.
 Some people want simple contract-defined growth with no market exposure.
-Others want protected upside potential tied to market indexes but with a floor that prevents principal loss due to market decline.
-Others want lifetime income planning first and foremost, using the annuity to create a predictable paycheck that supports spending needs.
-The best rollover strategy isn’t “one best annuity.”
-It’s matching the annuity to your timeline, liquidity needs, and income objective.
+Others want protected upside potential tied to market indexes but with a floor that prevents principal loss.
+Others want lifetime income planning first and foremost, using the annuity to create a predictable paycheck.
+The best rollover strategy isn’t “one best annuity” — it’s matching the annuity to your timeline, liquidity needs, and income objective.
+Our resource on short-term annuity options for retirees covers the flexibility-oriented end of the spectrum for those who want annuity benefits with shorter surrender commitment periods.

-Fixed annuities and MYGAs are often chosen when you want a defined interest rate for a defined period and you prefer clarity over complexity.
-These contracts can work well as a “stable bucket” of retirement money because they typically do not fluctuate with the market.
+Fixed annuities and MYGAs are often chosen when you want a defined interest rate for a defined period and prefer clarity over complexity.
+These contracts work well as a “stable bucket” of retirement money because they typically do not fluctuate with the market.
 Many retirees use MYGAs as a predictable rate alternative to CDs, especially when they want tax-deferred growth and a clear maturity schedule.
-If you’re comparing guaranteed rates, start here: Best MYGA Annuity Rates
+If you’re comparing guaranteed rates, start here: best MYGA annuity rates.
+For the bonus-enhanced alternative, our resource on best upfront bonus annuity covers how premium bonuses affect long-term contract performance and when they make strategic sense for a 401(k) rollover.
+A broader rate comparison across both fixed and bonus structures is available at what are today’s best annuity rates?

 Fixed indexed annuities are typically chosen when you want principal protection but still want an opportunity for market-linked interest crediting under contract-defined rules.
 These annuities don’t invest directly in the market, but their growth potential is based on how an index performs, subject to caps, participation rates, and other crediting terms.
-Since the index strategy matters, it’s worth understanding the basics before you compare quotes.
-A strong starting point is: How Does a Fixed Indexed Annuity Work?
+A strong starting point is: how does a fixed indexed annuity work?
+For bonus FIA comparisons specifically: current bonus FIA rates.

-Income-focused annuities with guaranteed withdrawal features are often used when the number-one priority is turning part of your retirement savings into dependable income you can’t outlive.
+Income-focused annuities with guaranteed withdrawal features are often used when the number-one priority is turning part of retirement savings into dependable income you can’t outlive.
 This strategy is commonly used as a personal pension layer to pair with Social Security and other income sources.
 You maintain control of the contract, but the rules for lifetime withdrawals are defined in the policy.
-To understand how these income features work and what to watch for, review: Guaranteed Lifetime Withdrawal Benefits Explained
+To understand how these income features work and what to watch for, review: guaranteed lifetime withdrawal benefits explained.
+For plain-English coverage of the GLWB mechanics specifically, our companion resource what is a GLWB? breaks down income base, rollup rates, and payout rates in one clear place.

 When You Can Roll Over a 401(k) into an Annuity